 Students can prepare their data in Excel or Google Sheets, then copy and paste the whole block into the data grid.
 Then they can download the completed graph and paste it next to the data table in their spreadsheet and hey! look! an electronic notebook.

 Within the data grid, Enter, Tab, and the arrow keys do reasonable things.
 Shift-delete clears the current cell.
 If a data cell turns red, it has some problem preventing it from being interpreted as a number.
-If a data point is suspect, you check the box in the "skip" column and it will be ignored.
+If a data point is suspect, you can check the box in the "skip" column and it will be ignored.
 The Clear Data button clears only the currently selected sheet.
 Holding down the control-key while clicking Clear Data will erase the data from all three sheets.

-The Save Sheet feature saves the graph for the currently selected sheet, but only on the physical machine the student is using.
+The Save Sheet feature saves the graph for the currently selected sheet for later Recall, but only on the physical machine the student is using.
 This is useful only if they have a personal Chromebook or other device.
 Other aspects of graph saving: holding down the shift key while clicking the Clear Data button will delete all saved graphs.
 Holding down the shift key while clicking on the name of a saved graph will delete just that graph.
 In both cases, there is no "are you sure?" warning.
 A recalled graph will overwrite whatever is in the currently selected sheet.
 If the title on a recalled graph is "undefined", then the student should give it a proper title and re-save it under the original name.